kousuke-nakano/jQMC/examples/example04/README.md

 The generated `hamiltonian_data.chk` is a wavefunction file with the `jqmc` format.
 No Jastrow factors are added here.

-Then, you can generate a template file for a VMC calculation using `jqmc-tool`.
+Then, you can generate a template file for a MCMC calculation using `jqmc-tool`.
 Please directly edit `mcmc.toml` if you want to change a parameter.

 ```bash
 % jqmc-tool mcmc generate-input -g